The Rev. Roger Whitaker likes to tell people he didn’t become a minister until age 63, after he’d spent most of his adult life in prison.

 “We found plenty of good, talented musicians who wanted to lead music; we just found them at several different churches!”
 Whitaker said with a laugh.

 They held their first Saturday night praise and worship service at the Mt.
 Zion facility and had more than 60 people from the community in attendance and nine different churches represented from various denominations.

 In 2016, Red Hill’s average Sunday morning worship service attendance was 16.
 Today it is 33.
-Whitaker has baptized seven people during that time, conducted two baby blessings/dedications, and performed two marriages.
+Whitaker has baptized seven people during that time, conducted two infant baptisms, and performed two marriages.